 Adjusting sharp curves will improve safety.

-One mile will be reconstructed near the lake to make turns easier for drivers and to elevate the highway where it dips down to the water.
+In 2023 and 2024, one mile will be reconstructed near the lake to make turns easier for drivers and to elevate the highway where it dips down to the water.
 Elevating US-95 will also allow wildlife to pass underneath to access the refuge.Read More

 Following the June 2019 public meeting, all comments were reviewed for possible incorporation.